aws/aws-parallelcluster-ui/DEVELOPMENT.md

 and generate `requirements.txt` using [pip-tools](https://github.com/jazzband/pip-tools),
 which is part of dev dependencies (`requirements-dev.txt`)

+When changing a dependency in the frontend project you should add/Change it in `frontend/package.json`, re-generate `frontend/package-lock.json` with `npm install` and update the attribution document in `frontend/resources/attributions/npm-python-attributions.txt` accordingly.

 ### Dev Dependencies
 To add/change a development dependencies, you can directly change `requirements-dev.txt`.